Automated control system of troops "Andromeda-D"

 Many participants of the exercise noted that the implementation in the system of such features as:

-- organization of multi-user access from different workstations to the commander's file of the graphic environment;
+- organization of multi-user access from various automated workplaces to the commander's graphic environment file;

 - the ability to quickly scale the environment and link it to the displayed scale of the topographic base;